• Skip to primary navigation

 5 from 2 reviews

 Bright, bubbly, and refreshing all apply to this tasty mimosa mocktail that kids and adults alike will love to enjoy during the holidays!
-It's also incredibly versatile so you can modify it to make a delicious variety of mimosas - both mocktail and cocktail!!
+It's also incredibly versatile, so you can modify it to make a delicious variety of mimosas - mocktails and cocktails!!

 Servings: 1 mocktail